ManuelPetersmann/Martensite_Calculator/README.md

 If you use our code for your own research, we would be grateful if you cite it via Zebodo DOI
 ```
-@article{Martensite_Calculator2017,
+@article{lath_mart_2017,
-	title={On the proper set of crystallographic variants for micromechanical calculations},
+	title={Blocky lath martensite: Theory, Experiment and Modelling},
-	author={Petersmann, Manuel and Ehlenbröker, Ulrich},
+	author={Petersmann, Manuel and Ehlenbröker, Ulrich and Sannikov, Alexander and Antretter, Thomas and Mahnken, Rolf and Cailletaud, Georges},
-	journal={Scripta Materialia},
+	journal={to be submittet},
 	year={2017}
 }
 ```